dashingsoft/pyarmor/docs/topic/obfuscated-script.rst

 The runtime package ``pyarmor_runtime_000000`` could be in any path, it can be taken as a third-party package, save it in any location, and import it following Python import system.

-pyarmor provides serveral options :option:`-i`, :option:`--prefix` to help generating right code to import it.
+pyarmor provides several options :option:`-i`, :option:`--prefix` to help generating right code to import it.

 ..
 If obfuscated scripts could not import this package, failures in this step may indicate either that this runtime package could not be located, or that an error occurred while initializing runtime package.